Geodesic length and shifted weights in first-passage percolation: Introduction

 The limit \eqref{ham-w} was improved in 1978 by Smythe and Wierman (Theorem 8.2 in \cite{Smy-Wie-78}) and in 1980 by Kesten \cite{Kes-80}, in particular from convergence in probability to almost sure convergence.
 The ultimate version has recently been established by Bates (Theorem 1.25 in \cite{Bat-20-}): almost sure convergence in \eqref{ham-w} without any moment assumptions on the weights, in all directions $\xi$, provided the derivative on the right exists.

 A handful of precise results related to \eqref{ham-w} exist in specific situations defined by criticality in percolation.
 Let $p_c$ denote the critical probability of Bernoulli bond percolation on $\Z^d$.
-When $\P(t(e)=0)\ge p_c$ the FPP problem becomes in a sense degenerate because geodesics to far-away points can take advantage of the infinite cluster of zero-weight edges.
-In particular, the shape function $\mu$ becomes identically zero.
+When $\P(t(e)=0)\ge p_c$ the FPP problem becomes in a sense degenerate.
+Geodesics to far-away points can take advantage of long paths of zero-weight edges and the shape function $\mu$ becomes identically zero.

 Zhang \cite{Zha-95} proved in 1995 that in the supercritical case defined by $\P(t(e)=0)> p_c$, for $\xi=\evec_1$ and $h=0$, the limit on the left in \eqref{ham-w} exists and equals a nonrandom constant.
 In the planar critical case, that is, $d=2$, $\P(t(e)=0)=1/2= p_c$ and $h=0$, Damron and Tang \cite{Dam-Tan-19} proved that the left-hand side in \eqref{ham-w} blows up in all directions $\xi$.